 Career cluster pathways are designed to provide a smooth transition from high school to postsecondary education (technical colleges, community colleges and universities), apprenticeship opportunities, the military, and/or the workplace.
 Stakeholders from education, business and industry developed the courses that enable this transition.
 Kansas has developed 35 pathways that address the need for high skill, high wage, and high demand careers in the 21st Century.

-Ark City High School offers 15 Career Pathways for the 2015-16 school year.
+Arkansas City High School offers 12 Career Pathways for the 2017-18 school year.
 Pathways can be viewed using the Left Menu Bar.
-If you have questions or need help with a pathway, please see Mr. Brooks in Room 247 or 249.
+If you have questions or need help with a pathway, please see Mr. Brooks in Room 249.

 Articulation Agreements are created to enable Kansas High School Graduates to have a smooth transition from their high school Career & Technical Education Pathway to the corresponding Occupational Program at the postsecondary level.